skrotnisse/ballzy/README.md

 Running make will both build and run the game at the moment.

 <h4>TODOs</h4>
 The code is in heavy need of refactoring.
 There's lots of duplicate code and stuff that should be sorted out.
-I also plan to add more features and content, such as music/soundfx.
+I also plan to add/rework features and content.